pero-jolak/insurance-activity-mkd/README.md

 The replication data is consisted of:

-*** insurance_activity_mkd.xlsx -- a file which contains data for the insurance classes divided in two sheets, GWP and GCP, for premiums and claims, respectively.
+*** insurance_activity_mkd.xlsx -- a file which contains quarterly time-series data for the insurance classes divided in two sheets, GWP and GCP, for premiums and claims, respectively.
 The data in this file is in 000 MKD.
-61.5 MKD = 1 EUR
+61.5 MKD = 1 EUR.
+The time variable spans the period from 2Q 2012 to 2Q 2020.

 The variables, by insurance class, are:

-* time - time variable ranging from 2Q 2012 to 2Q 2020
 * Accident;
 * Health;
 * Motor vehicles (casco);